miki820/Tic-Tac-Toe/README.md

 # TicTacToe

-Implementation of TicTacToe in JAVAFX
+Implementation of TicTacToe in JavaFX

+- You can play using mouse click and also numpad